-Agile is a set of values and principles that are clearly laid out in the Agile Manifesto, a document borne out of a frustration among software developers in the mid 1990’s.
+Agile is a set of values and principles that are clearly laid out in the Agile Manifesto, a document borne out of frustration among software developers in the mid-1990s.
 The manifesto was drawn up by 17 people who took to the Wasatch Mountains in Snowbird, Utah to discuss the future of software development.

 Together they acknowledged that companies were so focused on planning and documentation that the main goal of pleasing their customers was lost.

-The manifesto sought to find the common ground between multiple methodologies and in the end boiled down to 68 words.
+The manifesto sought to find the common ground between multiple methodologies and at the end boiled down to 68 words.